Chapter 24. General Chemistry Experiment

 ② Standardization

-○ Example: Using a solution of primary standard substance potassium hydrogen phthalate (KHP) to measure the concentration of NaOH(aq), where NaOH is the standard solution
+○ Example: Use an aqueous solution of potassium hydrogen phthalate (KHP) as a primary standard to determine the concentration of NaOH(aq); in this case, NaOH is the standard solution.

 ⑶ Direct and Indirect Titration